jackw01/scanlight/big.md

 * On/off and mode toggle buttons on light source for standalone usage
 * Compatible with accessories made for Negative Supply 4x5" light sources<sup>2</sup>
 * Adapters available for compatibility with [ToneCarrier](#tonecarrier-adapter) and [Valoi 360 Advancer](https://cinestillfilm.com/products/valoi360-advancer)
-* Simple 35mm and medium format film carriers available
+* Minimalist 35mm and medium format film carriers available
 * Automated camera shutter control for capturing separate red/green/blue images
 * Powered using any USB-C power source (at least 9V at 18W required for full brightness)
 * Open source hardware and software